University of Huddersfield

-- The university has a long and proud tradition of providing education.
+- The university has a long and proud tradition of providing education since 1825.

 Location and Transport

-- A town centre campus, a few minutes walk from one of the largest towns in the UK, with all of the sporting, cultural and social amenities you would expect from a major regional centre.
+- A town centre campus, a few minutes walk from Huddersfield, one of the largest towns in the UK.
+It has all the sporting, cultural and social amenities you would expect from a major regional centre.

 - Visit the website for information about entry standards at Huddersfield.

 - Our admissions policy on A level, AS Level and GCSE requirements can also be found on our website.

 The 19,620 students enrolled in the academic year 2014/15 comprise:

 - Full Time 77%

 - EU 5%

 - Female 57%